t4d-gmbh/working-with-git/source/DevOps/proj_mgmt.md

 ## Workflows

-While above elements can all exist independently, there is a intuitive order to their life cycle:
+While above elements can all exist independently, there is an intuitive order to their life cycle:

 1. One would typically start with defining a Milestone to set a general goal or direction
 2. Smaller more actionable steps to move in this direction can then be defined in several Issues